 A foundation that ideally invites you to a journey to the heart of the Master's artistic research: painting, sculpture, ceramics, theatre, tapestry.

 A close friend of Pablo Picasso, who also has his museum in Barcelona, Joan Miró was like him great worker.
-This museum gathers no less than 217 paintings, 178 sculptures, 9 mixed works based on textiles, ceramics, 8,000 drawings and almost all his engravings, making it the largest collection in the world of the artist.
+This museum gathers no less than 217 paintings, 178 sculptures, 9 mixed works based on textiles, ceramics, 8,000 drawings, and almost all of his engravings, making it the largest collection in the world of the artist.

 Joan Miró famous paintings:

 Among Joan Miro's most famous works, we find at the Foundation: Series of Constellations, Character in front of the sun, May 1968, The Hope of the condemned to death, Watch of the wind, The Caress of a bird...

 The foundation also organizes thematic exhibitions of his work and numerous temporary exhibitions of artists from the 19th, 20th, and 21st centuries.